Compact 3D Scene Representation via Self-Organizing Gaussian Grids

 BibTeX

 If you use our method in your research, please cite our paper.
+The paper was presented at ECCV 2024 and published in the official proceedings in 2025.
 You can use the following BibTeX entry:

 }